GChristensen/enso-portable/readme.md

 A feature-rich descendant of Enso Community Edition (Microsoft Windows/Linux/MacOS).

-This is a development page.
-Please visit the main site at: https://gchristensen.github.io/enso-portable/

 #### History

 At first there was a proprietary closed-source Enso Launcher from Humanized.